Carl Jorgensen (American football): Later life and death

 Jorgensen returned to California in 1936 and became the head coach at Mt.
 Shasta High School.
 He served as head football and basketball coach as well as the school's vice principal, with his teams "compiling a good record".
 He joined Yuba College in 1938, where he coached football and basketball until 1942.
 Afterwards, he joined the United States Navy to serve in World War II, reaching the rank of lieutenant commander.
 After the war, he joined the University of Portland as line coach for the Portland Pilots football team in 1946.
 At Portland, he also served as golf coach and was an instructor in law and accounting.

 Jorgensen returned to Saint Mary's in 1950 as line coach.
 However, the team was discontinued after that season and he then became the line coach of the Pacific Tigers in 1951.
 After one season there, he quit in 1952 to accept a farm management job in Arizona.
 He later worked as a financial manager for Jet Propulsion Laboratory for 35 years.

 Jorgensen received a law degree from Northwestern University in 1950.
 He was inducted into the Saint Mary's Hall of Fame in 1973.
-Jorgensen died on July 2, 1984, at the age of 73, in Arcadia, California, survived by his wife and two daughters.
+Jorgensen died on July 2, 1984, at the age of 73, in Arcadia, California.